Jan 182010

 This post was written by Marcy Tate, a blogger at Networx.com and a featured author at Electricians Networks.
 Thanks for the post Marcy!

-I manage Pegasus Lighting's technology infrastructure and marketing and public relations efforts.
+I am the President & CEO of Pegasus Lighting.
 Beyond my day job, my professional interests include small business, technology, web design and development, operations, marketing, and social media.
 My personal interests include spending time with my two children and wonderful wife, reading presidential history and business books, and striving for my work | life balance.

-One Response to “Low Voltage Indoor Lighting: Pendant Lights for Every Room”
+5 thoughts to “Low Voltage Indoor Lighting: Pendant Lights for Every Room”